Inheritances & Gifts

 The value of gifts or inheritances that you or your partner received during your marriage are excluded from the division of property upon separation or divorce.
 You may not know, however, that you have to treat those gifts or inherited items in a specific manner in order to take advantage of that exclusion.

 Open a separate account for the money, use it to buy stock which you keep separate from your other investments, or lock it into a long-term investment.
-If you place that cash into your regular chequing or savings account, and it is mixed in with the rest of your funds, some of which are spent over time, you will be unable to show which portion of that account can be traced back to the inheritance or gift.
-When this happens it creates complicated accounting issues and part of the exclusion will most likely be lost.
+If you place that cash into your regular chequing or savings account and it is mixed in with the rest of your funds—some of which are spent over time—then you will be unable to show which portion of that account can be traced back to the inheritance or gift.
+When this happens, it creates complicated accounting issues and part of the exclusion will most likely be lost.

-Furthermore, if you place that money into a joint account, or use it to purchase property which you then place in both of your names, the court will presume you intended to make a gift of half of that money to your spouse, as per section 14 of the Family Law Act.
+Furthermore, if you place that money into a joint account or use it to purchase property which you then place in both of your names, then the court will presume you intended to make a gift of half of that money to your spouse, as per section 14 of the Family Law Act.
 You can then only exclude the half that is still yours.

 Do Not Use Gifted Money or Inheritance for the Matrimonial Home

-The Family Law Act treats the matrimonial home differently from all other property, and its value will always be shared between the spouses, unless a valid domestic contract stipulates otherwise.
-Therefore, if you use inherited money to pay down your mortgage, or as a down payment on your home, or on a home line of credit, or even on renovations for the home, you will no longer be able to exclude those funds.
+The Family Law Act treats the matrimonial home differently from all other property.
+Its value will always be shared between the spouses unless a valid domestic contract stipulates otherwise.
+Therefore, if you use inherited money to pay down your mortgage; as a down payment on your home; on a home line of credit; or even on renovations for the home, then you will no longer be able to exclude those funds.

 Using Gifts/Inheritance to Purchase Property

-For example, if you inherit $20,000, and use it to purchase a vintage sports car for $30,000, and at the date of separation the value of that car has increased to $40,000, you will be able to exclude the portion of the $40,000 that can be traced back to the original $20,000 gift.
+For example, if you inherit $20,000 and use it to purchase a vintage sports car for $30,000 and the value of that car has increased to $40,000 at the date of separation, then you will be able to exclude the portion of the $40,000 that can be traced back to the original $20,000 gift.
 Generally, since 2/3 of the car at the time of purchase was traceable to the gift, then 2/3 of the current value of $40,000 would be excluded.

 What Was the Value of the Gift/Inheritance at the Time it Was Received?

-However, income from a gift or inheritance is not excluded, unless the person giving it has specifically indicated in writing that income from the gift is also to be part of the gift, and excluded from net family property.
-Therefore, rental income from a rental property, interest on money in savings, or dividends from stock will have to be included in your date of separation assets.
+However, income from a gift or inheritance is not excluded unless the person giving it has specifically indicated in writing that income from the gift is also to be part of the gift and excluded from net family property.
+Therefore, rental income from a rental property; interest on money in savings; or dividends from stock will have to be included in your date of separation assets.